Managing Loneliness and HeartbreakBy Dr. Margaret Paul

 December 31, 2006

-Addictive behavior is often an attempt to avoid the deeply painful feeling of loneliness, heartbreak and helplessness.
-Yet this inner abandonment leads to even more problems.
+Addictive behavior is often an attempt to avoid the deeply painful feeling of loneliness, heartbreak and helplessness concerning others and outcomes.

 Certainly traumatic and tragic events such as loss of loved ones, financial loss, and health issues are extremely challenging.
 However, some people manage to move through these events with equanimity, while others remain stuck in fear, anxiety, anger, and depression.
 The difference is in how people handle deeply painful feelings.

-I have discovered that there are three core feelings that most people will do almost anything to avoid feeling: loneliness, heartbreak and helplessness.
+I have discovered that there are three core feelings that most people will do almost anything to avoid feeling: loneliness, heartbreak and helplessness over others and events.

 - Loss of a loved one.